 Do you use Drip as your email marketing automation tool?
-I do.
-My team and I love it.
+Our clients love it.

 The automation.
 The possibilities!

 There’s a lot you could do with Drip, but you’re probably wondering what you should do with Drip.
 Is this you?
 Well, I’ve got a treat for you today (several treats, actually).

 My goal here is to help you build a strategy to put Drip to use when it comes to building out your marketing funnel.

 - A guide and framework you can use to build your own automated funnel in Drip.

 - A bonus 10-step process and cheatsheet you can download and follow right now when you’re setting up your Drip account.

 - Drip automations alone won’t complete your funnel.
 You’ll need quality, relevant content assets to send to your subscribers.
 At Audience Ops, we’ve built our content assets over the past 2+ years, and we continue to produce new assets that we work into our automated funnel.

 Let me expand on that point.
 The whole point of using a tool like Drip isn’t to create workflow diagrams that look pretty (although I must say, an embedded decision tree with forks, triggers, and goals sure is sexy).